GSA/digitalgov-pra/_pages/clearance-process/index.md

 However, you don’t need to extend your project timeline for PRA!
 You can start the 60-day comment period in the Federal Register and consider public comments while simultaneously developing the more detailed request for OMB review.

 PRA approval does take time, but it doesn’t have to all be done at the very end.
-Please note that if you are dealing with a collection of information stemming from a proposed rule the process is slightly different.
-Please reach out to your agency PRA officer to discuss this more.
+Please note that if you are dealing with a collection of information stemming from a [proposed rule]({{'/clearance-process/rules' | relative_url}})  the process is slightly different.

 ## Process overview for standard clearance